jalcock-training/azure-hybrid-landing-zone/docs/architecture/landing-zone-design.md

 - Consistent identity and access management
 - Centralised policy enforcement
 - Standardised naming and tagging
-- Separation of platform and workload responsibilities
+- Clear separation of platform and workload responsibilities within a single subscription
-- A structure that can scale to multiple environments or teams
+- A structure that can scale to multiple environments or teams in future phases

-The landing zone is intentionally minimal for this project, focusing on the core elements required to demonstrate enterprise‑grade governance without incurring unnecessary cost.
+The landing zone is intentionally minimal for this project, focusing on subscription‑scoped governance to maintain free‑tier compatibility while still demonstrating enterprise‑aligned patterns.

-## 2. Management Group Hierarchy
+## 2. Governance Scope

-A lightweight management group hierarchy is used to organise governance boundaries:

-- **Root Management Group**
-  The top‑level container for all governance assignments.

-- **Platform Management Group**
+In this phase, governance is applied at the subscription level rather than through a full management‑group hierarchy.
+This maintains alignment with Azure landing zone principles while avoiding features that require tenant‑root permissions.

+Key elements include:
+- Subscription‑level Azure Policy assignments
+- RBAC applied at subscription and resource‑group scopes
+- Naming and tagging standards
-  Contains the subscription hosting shared services and the hub network.
+- A single subscription hosting both platform and workload resources

-- **Landing Zones Management Group**
-  Contains workload subscriptions, including the spoke network and application resources.

-This structure allows policies and RBAC to be applied at the appropriate scope while keeping the environment simple and cost‑efficient.
+A full management‑group hierarchy and subscription vending model will be introduced in a future enterprise‑grade version of the landing zone.

 ## 3. Identity and Access Management